gpiozero/gpiozero/docs/remote_gpio.rst

     $ sudo pigpiod

-This is for single-use and will not persist after a reboot.
+This is for single-session-use and will not persist after a reboot.
 However, this method can be used to allow connections from a specific IP address, using the ``-n`` flag.
 For example:

 .. code-block:: console